opensource-observer/oso/apps/docs/docs/integrate/python-notebooks.md

 sidebar_position: 4
 ---

-Notebooks are a great way for data scientists to explore data, organize ad-hoc analysis, and share insights.
+Python notebooks are a great way for data scientists to explore data, organize ad-hoc analysis, and share insights.
 We've included several template notebooks to help you get started working with OSO data.
 You can find these on [Google Colab](https://drive.google.com/drive/folders/1mzqrSToxPaWhsoGOR-UVldIsaX1gqP0F?usp=drive_link) and in the [community directory](https://github.com/opensource-observer/insights/tree/main/community/notebooks) of our insights repo.
 We encourage you to share your analysis and visualizations with the OSO community.

 You will need access to the OSO data warehouse to do data science.
 See our getting started guide [here](../get-started/index.mdx).

 ## Fetching Data

-There are three common ways to fetch data from the OSO data warehouse so you can run analysis on it:
+There are three common ways to fetch data from a data warehouse for analysis:

 1. **Google Colab**: Run your analysis in the cloud using Google Colab.
 2. **Jupyter on Your Machine**: Run your analysis locally using Jupyter.